shawngraham/hist3907o/workbook/docs/supporting materials/regexex.md

 The change doesn't look like much, and you might think to yourself, 'hey, I could just do that by hand'.
 You could; but it'd take you ages, and if you made a mistake somewhere - are you sure you could do this consisently, for a couple of hours at a time?
 Probably not.
 Your time is better spent figuring out the search and replace patterns, and then setting your machine loose to implement it.

 Data formatted like this could be fed into a network analysis program, for instance, or otherwise visualized and analyzed.
-Regex as we are going to use in this tutorial allows us to go from unstructured to structured data.
+Regex as we are going to use in this tutorial allows us to go from unstructured to structured data. _There is a video at the end of this document that captures someone working through this exercise._

 ## Getting started